glwagner/glwagner.github.io/_pages/about.md

 Along the way, I fell in love with [running], [climbing], [backcountry skiing], and [surfing].

-I moved back to Boston in November 2016 to work at [MIT][office].
-I work on ocean mixing, [parameterization of oceanic processes][clima], [large eddy simulation], and [ice climbing].
+I moved back to Boston in November 2016 to work at [MIT][office] on ocean mixing, [parameterization of oceanic processes][clima], [large eddy simulation], and [ice climbing].

 If I'm not answering email, I may be somewhere beyond the end of the road,